Newtok, Alaska: Relocation

 New homes being constructed as part of the Mertarvik village project.

-Land has been acquired for a new townsite called Mertarvik on nearby Nelson Island about 9 mi away, and $1 million in government funding has been obtained to build a dock for delivering building supplies.
+Land was acquired for a new townsite called Mertarvik on nearby Nelson Island about 9 mi away, and $1 million in government funding was obtained to build a dock for delivering building supplies.

 As of 2016, although the town's roughly 400 residents voted in 2003 to relocate to higher ground nine miles away, progress has been slow.

 On December 24, 2016, the village made a disaster declaration request to the Federal Emergency Management Agency for disaster assistance due to "flooding, persistent erosion, and permafrost degradation starting on January 1, 2006 and continuing."
 The request would "include relocation of the Yupik Tribe (population of ~350 people)."

 During the summer of 2018, a 6,000 square-foot community center was built, as were 8 houses.
 Plans for 2019 include interior work in the community center so it can be used as a school, a generator building, and 13 more houses.
 Construction of roads, pipes, and a water treatment plant is planned.
 The goal is to complete relocation by 2023.

 In September 2022, Typhoon Merbok caused damage to fuel barrels and moved the ocean shoreline closer to the edge of the town.